 Turbinate reduction can be performed in conjunction with balloon sinuplasty.

-On the day of your turbinate reduction procedure, a local anesthetic is applied and the soft tissue inside the turbinates will be shrunken with gently radio frequency and saline, a process called coblation.
-Coblation is a low-heat process that precisely targets enlarged turbinates and preserves surrounding healthy tissue and can be performed in less than 10 minutes
+On the day of your turbinate reduction procedure, a local anesthetic is applied and the soft tissue inside the turbinates will be shrunken with gentle radio frequency and saline, a process called coblation.
+Coblation is a low-heat process that precisely targets enlarged turbinates and preserves surrounding healthy tissue and can be performed in less than 10 minutes.

 Recovery from a Turbinate Reduction is quick, and patients can return to their usual activities the next day.
 You’ll return for a 1-week, 3-week, 6-week and 12-week follow-up visit to ensure your recovery is on track.

 “Before my procedure, I had a lot of headaches on a regular basis – I was missing work, not able to participate in my kids lives or family social life and those have gone away.
 It’s been very life-changing as I got my life back and I am able to fully engage and enjoy the things we like to do as a family.”

 A Specialized ENT Doctor Experience

 We listen and understand your frustration from prior ineffective treatment.
 Here's what to expect at ADVENT:

 - A solutions driven experience - never band-aids that provide you temporary relief.

 - A proper evaluation of The Breathing Triangle®.
 ADVENT specializes in nose and throat issues.